Lifeboats of the Titanic: Lifeboat 14 (port)

 40 passengers were aboard Lifeboat 14, with Wilde, Lightoller, Lowe, and Moody supervising its launch.
 By the time it was launched at about 1:30 a.m., Titanic was well down in the water.
 Lowe fired three shots from his revolver to warn off a crowd of passengers pressing up against the rails.
-As the boat was lowered, a young man climbed over the rails and tried to hide under the seats.
-Lowe ordered him to leave at gunpoint, first threatening to "Throw him over-board", then appealing to him to "be a man – we've got women and children to save."
-The passenger returned to the deck where he was left lying face-down to await his fate.
+As the boat reached the water, one of the falls got twisted, leaving the stern of it high up and out of the water.
+Lowe cut the falls off and the boat fell even with the water.

 The boat reached the water safely, with Lowe himself aboard to take charge.
-After Titanic sank, he brought together Lifeboats 4, 10, 12 and Collapsible Boat D, and transferred Lifeboat 14's passengers to the other lifeboats.
+He stayed near the ship in order to be able to return to the wreck.
+However, Lowe felt that Boat 14 was quite full and thought that taking a boat full of passengers back to the wrecksite immediately after the ship foundered would have been "suicidal" and that "it would be no good me going back with a load of people."
+Hailing nearby lifeboats – Lifeboats 4, 10, 12 and Collapsible Boat D – he had them tied together and began to transfer Lifeboat 14's passengers out of it.
 Then, assembling a crew of volunteers, he took his boat back to the scene of the sinking to try and find survivors.
-Lifeboat 4 was the only other lifeboat to rescue people from the sea.
 By the time Lowe's boat reached the scene of the sinking, the sea was filled with the bodies of hundreds of people who had died of hypothermia.
-Four men (Steward Harold Phillimore, First-Class passenger William Fisher Hoyt, Third-Class passenger Fang Lang and a fourth unknown person, possibly Second-Class passenger Emilio Ilario Giuseppe Portaluppi), were pulled from the sea but most were already dead or dying.
+Four men were rescued from the wrecksite: Steward Harold Phillimore, First-Class passenger William Fisher Hoyt, Third-Class passenger Fang Lang and a fourth unknown person.
+However, the crew realised they had waited too long since most were already dead or dying.
 Hoyt died in the boat, while the other three survived.